 Self-introduction—where does it begin?

 Your introduction starts even before you have stood in front of the classroom and opened your mouth.
 Your class’s first impression of you will have begun long before then.
-Were you in the room waiting for them as they filed in, did you help them find their seats, or did you arrive 10 minutes late, panting and frantically unpacking your bags?
+Were you in the room (or zoom call) waiting for them, did you have a full online schedule ready for them, or were you 10 minutes late, panting and frantically unpacking your bags?

 How you present yourself in these first moments of the day will have a lasting impact on your pupils.
-Consider starting your commute a half-hour early to ensure that you are there before students begin to arrive.
-This way you can make sure everything is in order before the day starts, leaving you free to meet and greet your students as they enter.
-This establishes an immediate relationship of mutual respect.
-You are showing that you value your class’s learning time and they should mirror this consideration.
+If you are commuting, consider starting a half-hour early to ensure that you are there before students begin to arrive.
+If you’re teaching online, give some thought to your background and how you can prevent disturbances during your synchronous learning time.
+Regardless of your teaching location, being prepared and ready to focus on your new class establishes an immediate relationship of mutual respect.
+You are showing that you value your classes learning time and they should mirror this consideration.

 Dealing with unpredictable events

 It’s the first day back of one of the most tumultuous years education has seen.
 Old routines are out the window, everyone has forgotten their device logins and the novelty of mask-wearing and social distancing is wearing thin.
 It is forewritten that something unexpected will happen.
 So whether it’s an internet outage or a behavior incident you weren’t expecting, be prepared to assert control over the situation.